 Not just fireworks

 It is useful to enable your dog to cope with loud bangs, not just for when the fireworks are around, but for all sorts of other things.
-Thunderstorms are an obvious one, but also bird scarers, gunshots, hot air balloons, cars backfiring, starter pistols etc. In fact if you want your dog to become a Pets As Therapy volunteer, they will need to cope with someone dropping something loud beside them.
+Thunderstorms are an obvious one, but also bird scarers, gunshots, hot air balloons, cars backfiring, starter pistols etc. In fact if you want your dog to become a therapy dog volunteer, they will need to cope with someone dropping something loud beside them.